-Up to this point, a second fluorescent dye was used as a quencher.
+Up to that point, a second fluorescent dye was used as a quencher.
 TAMRA was frequently used for this purpose.
-The problem with TAMRA is that absorption (557 nm) and emission (583 nm) are very close to each other.
-This causes the signal emitted by the reporter to energize the quencher, which then emits an interfering background signal, resulting in a low detection of reporter signal.
+The problem with TAMRA is that absorption (557 nm) and emission (583 nm) are very similar in wavelength.
+This causes the signal emitted by the reporter to energize the quencher, which then emits an interfering background signal, resulting in low detection of the reporter signal.

-The idea was to find a quencher dye which does not emit own fluorescence signal.
-BHQ with its polyaromatic-azo backbone offers the solution.
-This discovery opened a wide variety of quenchers with a broad absorption range.
-In combination with FRET, the background signal is kept small for many reporter dyes.
+The idea was to find a quencher dye which does not emit fluorescent signals by itself.
+A solution was found in BHQ with its polyaromatic-azo backbone offers the solution.
+Through this discovery, a wide variety of quenchers with a broad absorption range became available.
+In combination with FRET, the background signal is kept to a minimum for many reporter dyes.

 BHQ-1 quenches in the range 480 – 580 nm and can be used in conjunction with the commonly used fluorophores, e.g. FAM, TET, JOE and HEX.

 Beside the lack of intrinsic background fluorescence, the BHQ-1 quencher does not require changes to standard oligonucleotide synthesis procedures.
 Therefore, it was possible to complete the synthesis and deprotection of a dual-labeled FRET probe on a standard automated DNA synthesizer.